 What causes Degenerative Scoliosis?

 Degenerative scoliosis is caused by a gradual deterioration of the facet joints (small stabilizing joints of the spine located between and behind adjacent vertebrae).
-This is the same process of gradual wear and tear, causesscoliosis in elderly osteoarthritis of the spine; however, in degenerative scoliosis the pressure of these deteriorating facet joints causes a straight spine, as viewed from the back, to become a crooked spine.
+This is the same process of gradual wear and tear, causes osteoarthritis of the spine; however, in degenerative scoliosis the pressure of these deteriorating facet joints causes a straight spine, as viewed from the back, to become a crooked spine.

 Degenerative scoliosis is a common condition, occurring in 6-68% of older adults depending on the type of scoliosis.